Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 While ingesting new datasets during the SWHV project, it became apparent that the metadata in the FITS headers of some datasets is lacking or is defective.
 A FITS-to-FITS conversion stage is needed for those datasets to adjust the metadata to the needs of the Helioviewer system.
 At <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md> there is a summary of those needs.

-The following new datasets were added in the course of the project: Kanzelhoehe H-alpha,  NSO-GONG farside, NSO-GONG H-alpha, NSO-GONG magnetogram, NSO-SOLIS Azimuth, NSO-SOLIS CoreFluxDens, NSO-SOLIS CoreWingInt, NSO-SOLIS FillFactor, NSO-SOLIS Inclination, NSO-SOLIS Intensity 1083Å, NSO-SOLIS Intensity 6302Å, NSO-SOLIS Strength, ROB-USET H-alpha.
+The following new datasets were added in the course of the project: Kanzelhoehe H-alpha,  NSO-GONG far side, NSO-GONG H-alpha, NSO-GONG magnetogram, NSO-SOLIS Azimuth, NSO-SOLIS CoreFluxDens, NSO-SOLIS CoreWingInt, NSO-SOLIS FillFactor, NSO-SOLIS Inclination, NSO-SOLIS Intensity 1083Å, NSO-SOLIS Intensity 6302Å, NSO-SOLIS Strength, ROB-USET H-alpha.

 In addition, daily radio spectrograms are created from the Callisto network observations.
 The data files are downloaded from the e-Callisto network website and merged into a composite dataset in order to ensure good 24-hour coverage.
 The data values are calibrated to correct for instrument sensitivity in frequency and time.
 During this operation the values are also normalized and transformed to fit into fixed time and frequency bins, covering fixed time and frequency ranges.
 When multiple values contribute to one bin of the overall image, an average is taken as the final value.
 An averaging procedure was implemented in order to reduce the noise.
 It only involves approximately the highest 10% of the signal.
 This allows reducing the noise sufficiently, while still being able to have enough contrast.
 The data is written to a temporary FITS file with keywords indicating the frequency and time ranges, frequency and time bin sizes.
 The composite image is then transformed into a JPEG2000 image file (size 86400×380), one per day.